Last Updated on October 24, 2024 by Admin

 4. Construction work may commence at any time but is usually planned in phases to minimize disruption to residents and businesses.

-The selection process can be divided into two parts: Expression of Interest (EOI) and Pre-qualification.
+The selection process can be divided into Expression of Interest (EOI) and Pre-qualification.
 EOI is a short presentation of the contractor’s capabilities and must include price, schedule, quality, and delivery information.
 The contractor with the best overall EOI score is then pre-qualified.

 For a Contractor, Here are the tendering process steps;